Oil Reserves, Their Categories, and the World's Largest

 The list alone doesn't give the whole story, because of the relationships between the countries.
-Most of them produce more than they use, so they export to those that use more than they produce (importers).
+Most of them produce more than they use, so they export to importers or those that use more than they produce.

 To increase their negotiating power, some of the oil exporters have banded together to manage world supply and influence prices.
 Although this is an illegal monopoly in most countries, it is perfectly legal in international law.
 The exporters have done so to keep the price of oil fairly high.
-Since oil is a non-renewable resource, when it's gone these exporters have nothing left to sell.
-Therefore, they want to get the highest profit possible while it lasts.
-They can only do this if they collude, rather than compete.
+Since oil is a non-renewable resource, these exporters have nothing left to sell when it's gone.
+For this reason, they want to get the highest profit possible while it lasts.
+They can only do this if they collude rather than compete.

 The U.S. Energy Information Administration reported 35.2 billion barrels of reserves.
 The largest reserves are in Texas, North Dakota, the Gulf of Mexico Federal Offshore, Alaska, and California.
 After years of stagnation, U.S. reserves are now growing again thanks to higher oil prices that make new technologies cost-effective.
-Horizontal drilling and hydraulic fracturing can extract oil from shale and other "tight" (very low permeability) formations.
+Horizontal drilling and hydraulic fracturing can extract oil from shale and other "tight" formations or those with very low permeability.
 Texas and North Dakota accounted for 90 percent of the total growth.

-Also, the U.S. maintains the world's largest strategic petroleum reserve.
+Also, the United States maintains the world's largest strategic petroleum reserve.
 It holds 727 million barrels.
 It's used to keep the economy running smoothly when there's a crisis or shortage.
 Since it is not open for production, it's not included as part of the U.S. proven reserves.

-Oil sands reserves are located in Canada, Venezuela, Russia,and the United States.
-Most of it (166 billion barrels) is in Alberta, Canada.
-The U.S. imported 1.236 billion barrels from these fields in 2014.
+Oil sands reserves are located in Canada, Venezuela, Russia, and the United States.
+Most of it, which total about 166 billion barrels, is in Alberta, Canada.
+The United States imported 1.236 billion barrels from these fields in 2014.